ShorelineCrypto/nengcoin/doc/build-osx.md

 ```
         openssl version
 ```
 into Terminal.
-You should see  OpenSSL 1.0.2q  20 Nov 2018.
+You should see  "OpenSSL 1.0.2s  28 May 2019".

 If not, you can ensure that the Brew OpenSSL is correctly linked by running